-Prior to the introduction of tire pressure monitoring systems, flat tires and blowouts caused an estimated 414 deaths, 10,275 non-fatal injuries and 78,392 transportation accidents each year in the United States, according to a 2003 report by the National Highway Traffic Safety Administration.
+Prior to the introduction of tire pressure monitoring systems, flat tires and blowouts caused an estimated 414 deaths, 10,275 non-fatal injuries, and 78,392 transportation accidents each year in the United States, according to a 2003 report by the National Highway Traffic Safety Administration.
 In an effort to reduce the number of tire-related car accidents in the U.S., the NHTSA began requiring all light vehicles to be equipped with tire pressure monitoring systems as of Sept.
 1, 2007.
 These systems warn drivers when a tire is significantly underinflated.
 While tire pressure monitoring systems are an important safety feature, they cannot prevent all tire-related accidents and injuries.
-If defective tire has caused serious injury to you or a loved one, an experienced Washington, D.C. personal injury attorney can help.
+If a defective tire has caused serious injury to you or a loved one, our experienced personal injury attorneys can help.

-A sudden loss of tire pressure can cause a driver to lose control of his or her vehicle, which can result in vehicle rollover, crossing into oncoming traffic and other dangerous situations.
+A sudden loss of tire pressure can cause a driver to lose control of his or her vehicle, which can result in a vehicle rollover, crossing into oncoming traffic, and other dangerous situations.
 Defective tires can also cause serious injuries if they explode during installation or inflation.
-It is important for tires to be designed, manufactured, stored, installed and maintained properly.
+It is important for tires to be designed, manufactured, stored, installed, and maintained properly.

 The following tire defects can lead to severe accidents and injuries: